← Blog·ProcurementMarch 28, 2026·10 min read

 These are not generic commodity parts.
 A housing normally has multiple functional zones in one component: structural walls, machined faces, sealing surfaces, threaded features, bores, mounting points, and often cosmetic requirements too.
 That is why a housing supplier must do more than pour aluminum well.

-This guide explains how OEM buyers should compare suppliers in China, what to include in the RFQ, and what separates a reliable housing manufacturer from a low-cost but risky quote.
+This guide explains how OEM buyers should compare suppliers in China, what to include in the RFQ, and what separates a reliable housing manufacturer from a quote that hides process, machining, or inspection risk.

 Housing projects often look straightforward on drawings, but they are where manufacturing risk hides.